 2. Servers – These are the fast-processing devices or computer programs that act as a centralized repository of programs, databases, network files, and several policies.
 They have huge storage space and robust systems to handle multiple requests by clients to share resources and distribute the work.
 Servers perform several roles, some of the most common ones are-

-- Application server- These servers host web applications in the network without any need of their own copy.
+- Application server- These servers host web applications in the network without any need for their own copy.

 - Database server- It maintains and shares a database for all the computer programs to ingest well-organized data and fetch whenever required such as spreadsheets or accounting software.

-- Computing server- These servers share an enormous amount of computer resources to the connected computers that need more RAM or CPU power for a personal computer.
+- Computing server- These servers share an enormous amount of computer resources with the connected computers that need more RAM or CPU power for a personal computer.

 - Web server- They host all the web pages and facilities available on the World Wide Web.

-3. Networking devices – The medium that connects client and servers in client server architecture are called networking devices.
+3. Networking devices – The medium that connects clients and servers in client-server architecture are called networking devices.
 Also, they are used to perform other operations across the network.
 For example, a repeater is used to transfer data effectively between two bridges.
 A hub connects a server to several workstations.
 Bridges help in isolating network segmentation.

-Now that we have understood key elements of client server architecture, one provides services and the other consumes those desired services.
-In general, a service is an abstraction of computer resources, and a client should only be concerned with raising requests to servers, and the server fulfills the request and delivers the response based on the well-known application protocol.
+Now that we have understood the key elements of client-server architecture, one provides services and the other consumes those desired services.
+In general, a service is an abstraction of computer resources, and a client should only be concerned with raising requests to servers, and the server fulfils the request and delivers the response based on the well-known application protocol.

-Let us understand its working with the help of an example of how the browser interacts with the server by following steps.
+Let us understand its works with the help of an example of how the browser interacts with the server by following the steps.

 - The user enters the uniform resource locator (URL) of the website or file in the web browser.
 The browser forwards the requests to the domain name system (DNS) server.

-- The DNS servers start searching for the address of the web server and revert with the IP address of the web server.
+- The DNS servers start searching for the address of the web server and revert to the IP address of the web server.